Vimalananda

 Vimalananda (also called Khagen Maharaj) (1872–1908) was an Indian spiritual writer who was one of the monastic disciples of Vivekananda and an early monk of the Ramakrishna Order.
 He was involved in the publication of Prabuddha Bharata.
 He was actively involved in running day-to-day operations of the Advaita Ashrama at Mayavati during the early days of the Ashrama.
 He also inaugurated the Ramakrishna Math at Ulsoor in Bangalore in 1906.
 He died in 1908 at the Mayavati Ashrama.

 Early life

-Vimlananda was born Khagendranath Chatterjee in a Hindu Brahmin family in 1872.
+Vimlananda was born Khagendranath Chatterjee in a Hindu Brahmin family in 1872 at Baganda village of Howrah district.
 His father, Benimadhav Chatterjee, was an engineer.
 His cousin Haripada Chatterjee, later Bodhananda, was also a monastic disciple of Vivekananda.
 He was interested in philosophy and spirituality from an early age and by the time he joined Ripon College, he was the leader of a group actively pursuing a spiritual life.
 Also in the group was Kalikrishna, later Virajananda, another monastic disciple of Vivekananda and a president of the Belur Math.

 In 1890, he passed his matriculation examination and won a scholarship.
 He continued with his First Arts studies at Ripon College.